madmachineio/docs/docs/overview/hardware/swiftio-board.md

 ---
 title: SwiftIO Board
-description: Know each part of the SwiftIO board and the function of the pins.
+description: SwiftIO Board allows you to interact with all kinds of electronic devices using Swift language.
+You will know about details of the board and the functionalities of all pins.
 ---

 # SwiftIO Board